NafisNoorNabil/React/README.md

-Practice:
+#Practice
-1. Making cards in react
+- Making cards in react
-2. use of props
+- use of props
-3. creating list items
+- creating list items

-Color Picker:
+#Color Picker
 A simple color picker app